lineality/Online_Voting_Using_One_Time_Pads/README.md

 - 'secure by design'
 - defaults
 - types of type
+- time scales and processes from sunsets-clauses to campaign durations to security-attack surface, computation time, etc.

 ## tasks, processes, and system-abilities: five problem-space trees and system-state options; what does a decision coordination system need to be able to do, in terms of precise definitions of specific granular operations in a ~5x-tree+state context?